Skip to content

 ylabel = "Speedup Factor",

-title = "Mean Performance Improvement Across Different x Values",
+title = "Mean Performance Improvement",

 color = :blue,